airburst/twilio/README.md

 Twilio SMS API
 ==================================

-A simple API to send SMS messages.
+A simple API to send SMS messages and store inbound and outbound chat threads in a Firebase app.

 REST endpoints are as follows:

 ## Send an SMS Message

 Send to a number, with international dialing code and no spaces.

 **POST** to `{url}/sms`

+Twilio inbound web hook

+**POST** to `{url}/inbound`

 Body
 ```